TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 # Veteran Spells
 ## Rain
 **Complexity:** Complex
-**Casting Time:** Action
+**Casting Time:** Full-turn action
 **Cost:** 4 mana
 **Range:** Self
 **Radius:** 5 meters
-**Duration:** (5 + ARC/2) minutes
+**Duration:** (5 + ARC/4) rounds
 **Effect**
-	You generate a large and stationary rain cloud above you, and it starts to rain immediately.
+	You generate a large and stationary raincloud above you, and it starts to rain immediately.
 All creatures below this cloud are soaked every round unless they have cover from rain.
+	Alternatively, you can choose to cast a wider and longer version of this spell.
+This requires 1 hour of uninterrupted casting.
+In this case, this raincloud lasts for 5 hours and affects a 50 meter radius area.
 	This spell can only be used outside or interiors with sufficient space.

 ## Terraform